The University of the Third Age - Welwyn Hatfield

 Poetry Study Group

-Meetings are held on alternate Thursday mornings, from 10am 'til noon, at various locations - currently "Zoom".
+Meetings are held on alternate Thursday mornings, from 10am 'til noon, in Welwyn Garden City.

 Group Leader: Hazel Bell, 01707 265201; hkb@aidanbell.com